nuxt-community/auth-module/docs/content/en/guide/setup.md

 </alert>

 ## Typescript
-If you are using typescript please
+If you are using Typescript please add `@nuxtjs/auth-next`